 Lansbury Bridge School and Sports College

-During the autumn term, Cathy will be working with the whole school community at Lansbury Bridge School to create an installation suspended above the atrium in the dining hall.
-We will be using various medium to produce abstract surfaces on circular discs that will be in part opaque, textured and clear.
-This will then create a multi layered projection surface.
-Cathy hopes to use this as a basis for exploration using projection, Lighting and soundscapes.
-Sending images, videos, animation and artwork, projected across the air above our heads...as we meet to eat together each day..
+During the autumn term, Cathy worked with the whole school community at Lansbury Bridge School to create an installation suspended above the atrium in the dining hall.
+We used various medium to produce abstract surfaces on circular discs that will be in part opaque, textured and clear.
+This created a multi layered projection surface.
+Cathy used this as a basis for exploration using projection, lighting and soundscapes.
+Sending images, videos, animation and artwork, projected across the air above our heads as we meet to eat together each day.